 - Or you can create a collage of images that closely resembles your goals: a healthier body, healthy-looking meals for a better food relationship, better grades, a promotion at work, a new car, a bigger house and travel opportunities.

 - I like the idea of making several affirmations on paper and hanging them in an area of your house you will see often.

 Visual cues can also help remind us of the things we value, and few things are more valuable to us than the integrity of our best attributes.

 Step 4: Create your affirmations

-Use your Affirmations Every Day
+Use your Affirmations Daily

-Step 5: Use them every day!
+Step 5: Use them every. single. day.

 Then hang them up and read them every day.
 These words will slowly become apart of you, how you think, and how you talk to yourself, so make them good!